wixplosives/stylable.io/docs/getting-started/faqs.md

 2. What can I use it with?

     - Anything - but at the moment we have [integrations](./react-integration.md) with React and Webpack, with more to come.
+Here's an example of [Vue.js and Stylable](https://github.com/wix-playground/stylable-vue-example) working together.

 3. Who uses it?